oasci/pitt-biosc1540-2024f/content/lectures/05/index.md

     This page is a work in progress and is subject to change at any moment.

-This lecture delves into the fundamental technique of sequence alignment, a cornerstone of comparative genomics and evolutionary studies.
-We'll explore how aligning DNA, RNA, or protein sequences unveils crucial insights into biological relationships and functions.
-The session will navigate through the nuances of global and local alignment strategies, illuminating their distinct applications in genomic analysis.
-We'll unpack the mathematical foundations of alignment algorithms, introducing dynamic programming as a powerful problem-solving approach.
-By examining the Needleman-Wunsch and Smith-Waterman algorithms, students will gain a deep understanding of how computational methods tackle the complex task of finding similarities between biological sequences.
-This comprehensive exploration aims to equip students with the theoretical knowledge and practical skills essential for interpreting genomic data in diverse biological contexts.
+This lecture covers the fundamental concepts and techniques of gene annotation, a critical process in genomics for identifying and characterizing genes within DNA sequences.

-## Learning objectives
+We'll explore various computational and experimental methods used in gene annotation, their applications, and challenges.

-What you should be able to do after today's lecture:
+## Learning Objectives

-1. Define sequence alignment and explain its importance in bioinformatics and genomic analysis.
+By the end of this lecture, you should be able to:

-2. Differentiate between global and local pairwise sequence alignment, providing examples of when each is most appropriate.
+1. Define gene annotation and explain its importance in genomics and molecular biology.
-3. Describe the basic principles of scoring systems in sequence alignment, including match, mismatch, and gap penalties.
+2. Describe the main steps involved in the gene annotation process.
-4. Explain the fundamental concept of dynamic programming as applied to sequence alignment algorithms.
+3. Explain key algorithms and tools used in computational gene prediction.
-5. Outline the key steps of the Needleman-Wunsch algorithm for global alignment, using a simple example.
+4. Identify challenges in gene annotation and strategies to address them.
-6. Compare the Smith-Waterman algorithm for local alignment to the Needleman-Wunsch algorithm, highlighting their differences and specific applications.
+5. Interpret basic gene annotation data and outputs.

 ## Readings